Chatbots for Art’s Sake

 • Versions of the Future

-• Group Activity: Write a Chatbot Conversation
+• Group Activity: Predict the Future & Write a Conversation

 Homework